Pip Day

-Pip Day (born 1969 in the United Kingdom) is a curator and writer.
-She was the Director/Curator of the SBC Gallery of Contemporary Art in Montreal from 2012-2019.
+Pip Day is a Canadian/Irish/British curator and writer.
+She was the Director/Curator of the SBC Gallery of Contemporary Art in Montreal from 2012 to 2019.
 She is also a contributing editor to Cabinet Magazine and has written independently for catalogues and journals including Art Review, Curare and Photography Quarterly.
 Day made a contribution to the catalogue From Conceptualism to Feminism: Lucy Lippard’s Numbers Shows 1969–74 where she wrote on artists' initiatives in Argentina and their influence on Lippard's developing political consciousness.